danman01/git_commands/README.md

     - When finished, the script will prompt for current working branch deletion at the end of the process
     - if not deleted, checks back out to current working branch

+#### options

+--rebase

+you can optionally rebase your working branch onto the destination branch before the merge.
+This will then allow a fast-forward merge.
+You will be prompted (y/N) to force push the rebased branch to the remote.